adamsburge/geographica/README.md

     - The map image on the hint modal box initially did not load correctly.
 I had three separate maps (one emphasising mountains, another rivers, another borders) which were being loaded to the modal box with Javascript.
 It seems to have been due to a caching issue and was resolved by combining the 3 maps into 1 and elimating the need to reload the map for each question.

 ### Unsolved
+- Currently, there are no bugs that I am aware of.

 # Deployment